camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 id: deploy
 title: "Camunda 8 Helm deployment"
 sidebar_label: "Deploy"
-description: "Camunda provides continuously improved Helm charts which are not cloud provider-specific, so you can choose your Kubernetes provider."
+description: "Camunda provides continuously improved Helm charts, which are not Cloud provider-specific so that you can choose your Kubernetes provider."
 ---

-Camunda provides continuously improved Helm charts which are not cloud provider-specific, so you can choose your Kubernetes provider.
+Camunda provides continuously improved Helm charts, which are not Cloud provider-specific, so that you can choose your Kubernetes provider.
 The charts are available in the [Camunda Helm repository](https://artifacthub.io/packages/helm/camunda/camunda-platform) and we encourage you to [report issues](https://github.com/camunda/camunda-platform-helm/issues) if you find any of them.

 ## What is Helm?

 [Helm](https://helm.sh/) is a package manager for Kubernetes resources.
-Helm allows us to install a set of components by simply referencing a package name, and allowing us to override configurations to accommodate these packages to different scenarios.
+Helm allows us to install a set of components by simply referencing a package name and allowing us to override configurations to accommodate these packages to different scenarios.

 Helm also provides dependency management between charts, meaning that charts can depend on other charts.
-This allows us to aggregate a set of components together that can be installed with a single command.
+This allows us to aggregate a set of components installed with a single command.

-For more details, check the full [Helm values](https://artifacthub.io/packages/helm/camunda/camunda-platform#parameters).
+For more details, check the full list of [Helm values](https://artifacthub.io/packages/helm/camunda/camunda-platform#parameters).

 ## Components